ExitValue.ai

 What multiple do electronics manufacturers sell for?

-SMB electronics businesses (under $25M revenue) typically sell for 4-7x EBITDA.
-Mid-market ($25M-$100M EV) trades at 6-10x EBITDA.
-Specialty positioning — particularly aerospace/defense — commands a meaningful premium.
-Public comps like Jabil, Flex, and Sanmina trade at 5-8x EBITDA.
+SMB electronics businesses (under $25M revenue) typically sell for platform-tier earnings multiples.
+Mid-market ($25M-$100M EV) trades at platform-tier earnings multiples.
+Specialty positioning, particularly aerospace/defense, commands a meaningful premium.
+Public comps like Jabil, Flex, and Sanmina trade at platform-tier earnings multiples.

 How does customer concentration affect my valuation?

 Customer concentration is the single biggest value killer in electronics.
 A top customer above 30% triggers buyer concern and pricing pressure.
-Above 50%, you're effectively selling a single-customer business — the multiple compresses to 3-4x EBITDA regardless of your peer set.
+Above 50%, you're effectively selling a single-customer business, the multiple compresses to platform-tier earnings multiples regardless of your peer set.
 Diversifying revenue before sale is the highest-ROI value creation activity.

 Why do aerospace and defense electronics command a premium?

-Defense electronics with AS9100, ITAR, or trusted-foundry qualifications trade at 1.5-2x EBITDA premium to commercial equivalents.
+Defense electronics with AS9100, ITAR, or trusted-foundry qualifications trade at platform-tier earnings multiples premium to commercial equivalents.
 Defense work has 15-30 year program lifecycles, extreme switching costs once qualified onto a platform, pricing power, and a regulatory moat that's hard to replicate.
 Buyers pay up because the cash flows are durable.

 Who buys electronics manufacturing businesses?